How to Efficiently Count Prime Numbers

 204. Count Primes | 🟠 |

-The definition of a prime number seems simple: if a number can only be divided by 1 and itself, then it is a prime number.
+The definition of a prime number is simple: if a number can only be divided by 1 and itself, then it is a prime number.

-Although the definition of prime numbers is not complicated, few people can write efficient algorithms related to prime numbers.
+Although the definition is easy, not many people can write efficient algorithms about primes.

-For example, LeetCode problem #204 "Count Primes" asks you to write a function like this:
+For example, LeetCode Problem 204 "Count Primes" asks you to write this function:

 // return the number of prime numbers in the interval [2, n)